bkleinen/bvg-graph/README.md

 # README

+This is a rails application to experiment with the Open Data made accessible in GTFS-Format by VBB, see [http://www.vbb.de/de/article/fahrplan/webservices/datensaetze/1186967.html](http://www.vbb.de/de/article/fahrplan/webservices/datensaetze/1186967.html)

 ## SETUP of Docker Rails app

 for setting up the rails app in docker, I've followed the instructions in: